-Goldfish pond UV sterilizers, also called UV clarifiers, may be an easy option if your pond water keeps going green despite having a filter.
+Goldfish pond UV clarifiers also called UV sterilizers, may be an easy option if your pond water keeps going green despite having a filter.

-When we refer to an algal bloom, we mean suspended phytoplankton algae, not the filamentous types such as blanket weed that grow on pond walls plants and anything else they can find.
+When we refer to an algal bloom, we mean suspended phytoplankton algae in the water table, not the filamentous types such as blanket weed that grow on pond walls plants and anything else they can find.

-UV sterilizers are only effective against phytoplankton algae because it can pass through the clarifier.
+UV clarifiers are only effective against phytoplankton algae because it can pass through the clarifier.